Black Sea campaigns (1941–1944): Operations in 1944

 By early 1944, the Soviet surface fleet was practically nonoperational due to a poor state of repair.
 Most of the offensive work was carried out by small vessels and the Soviet Naval air force.
 The land situation had significantly deteriorated for the Axis.
 The area around Odessa was liberated in March, trapping the Axis forces in the Crimea.
 The last Axis forces near Sevastopol surrendered on 9 May 1944 and a considerable number of men were evacuated.
 (See Battle of the Crimea (1944) for details).
 Soviet submarines continued to attack Axis shipping.
 Unbeknownst to them, one of the ships attacked was the transporting Jewish refugees from Europe.

-On 20 August 1944, the Red Air Force carried on a large air raid against the main Axis base in Black Sea.
+On 20 August 1944, the Red Air Force carried out a large air raid against the main Axis base in Black Sea.
 A number of targets were sunk including the German U-boat U-9, and the old Romanian torpedo boat Naluca (converted to anti-submarine corvette before the start of the war).
-U-18 and U-24 were both damaged and were scuttled few days later.
-The Naval war in Black Sea was now almost over, but U-boats remained operative until they consumed their fuel: with a single strike, Soviet aviation had halved the German submarine force, but the effect could have been greater if such an attack had been carried out earlier.
+U-18 and U-24 were both damaged and were ultimately scuttled a few days later.
+The Naval war in the Black Sea was now almost over, but U-boats remained operative in the theater until they consumed their fuel: with a single strike, Soviet aviation had halved the German submarine force, but the effect could have been greater if such an attack had been carried out earlier.